A Cross-border store is a special case of a multistore.

 bindingvalue of your stores, follow this guide

-Once the binding concept is familiar, it's possible to advance to sales policies.
+Once the binding concept is familiar, it's possible to advance to trade policies.

-Sales policies are the set of configurations of a store's catalog, prices, and logistics strategy.
-Therefore, if, for example, the Spain store's pricing diverges from the France store's one, a new sales policy must be created.
+Trade policies are the set of configurations of a store's catalog, prices, and logistics strategy.
+Therefore, if, for example, the Spain store's pricing diverges from the France store's one, a new trade policy must be created.

-That also means that, if two stores share the same logistics, catalog, and prices, the same sales policy can be used.
+That also means that, if two stores share the same logistics, catalog, and prices, the same trade policy can be used.